 To develop cites in order to make them “smart” also entails making them more “inclusive, safe, resilient and sustainable.”
 This will also involve considerations such as the need for higher data transfer speeds, greater storage capacities, better sensors, and faster vehicle-to-vehicle infrastructure exchanges as we contend with modern technologies to alleviate the changing situation.
 There will also be relevant legal, social, and ethical implications as a result, including issues such as environmental impact, regulating traffic and accidents, and consequent privacy and cybersecurity risks.
 In the OneWorld Robotics Competition, students will have to consider all of these challenges through their application of robotics.

-The OneWorld Robotics Competition challenges students from Years 8, 9, and 10 from all over the globe to apply STEAM-related skills through robotics to solve real-world problems.
+The OneWorld Robotics Competition challenges students from all over the globe to apply STEAM-related skills through robotics to solve real-world problems.
 Area Competitions will be held over two days, where teams compete in technical challenges as well as present a legal, social, and ethical solutions to AV application in Smart Cites.
 The Global Competition will involve the top three teams from all Area Competitions competing over five days.
 Students will have their projects assessed by a panel of industry experts.
 As the students take on the timely category of “Smart Cites” they will contemplate topics such as the benefit of Autonomous Vehicles in alleviating the problems associated with transport congestion and over-population, while honing their critical thinking skills.